dell/terraform-provider-ome/docs/resources/appliance_network.md

 - `secondary_ntp_address1` (String) The first secondary NTP address.
 This option is applicable when "enable_ntp" is true.
 - `secondary_ntp_address2` (String) The second secondary NTP address.
 This option is applicable when "enable_ntp" is true.
 - `system_time` (String) Time in the current system.
 This option is only applicable when "enable_ntp" is false.
 This option must be provided in following format 'yyyy-mm-dd hh:mm:ss'.
-- `time_zone` (String) The valid timezone ID to be used.
-This option is applicable for both system time and NTP time synchronization.